benmarwick/Rocks-and-burials-at-Madjebebe/readme.md

 ## Published in:

-Lowe, Kelsey M., Lynley A. Wallis, Colin Pardoe, Ben Marwick5, Chris Clarkson, Tiina Manne, Mike A. Smith and Richard Fullagar 2014 in press.
+Lowe, Kelsey M., Lynley A. Wallis, Colin Pardoe, Ben Marwick5, Chris Clarkson, Tiina Manne, Mike A. Smith and Richard Fullagar 2014.
 Ground-penetrating radar and burial practices in western Arnhem Land, Australia. _Archaeology in Oceania_

 ## Contents:

 One rmarkdown file (Rocks-and-burials-at-MJB.Rmd) that can be executed in R. This file contains the narrative found in the published paper and R code used to analyse the data and generate the figures.
 To execute this file, ensure all the files are together in a directory in the same structure as they are in this repository, then open R and run `knitr::knit2html("Rocks-and-burials-at-MJB.Rmd")`.
-There are many dependencies on non-core packages (see the dependencies list below), so you'll need to download and install all of those before attempting to run the rmarkdown file.
+There are many dependencies on non-core R packages and other software (see the dependencies list below), so you'll need to download and install all of those before attempting to run the rmarkdown file.

 Two r files containing code that the rmarkdown file uses to analyse the data.